Leonard Fournette: 2017 season

 The Jacksonville Jaguars selected Fournette fourth overall in the 2017 NFL draft.
 He was the first running back taken in that year's draft.
 On May 17, 2017, the Jaguars signed Fournette to a four-year, $27 million contract with an $18 million signing bonus.

 Fournette made his regular season debut on September 10, 2017, against the Houston Texans at NRG Stadium.
 He rushed for 100 yards and a touchdown on 26 carries as the Jaguars won 29–7.
 Three weeks later against the New York Jets, Fournette recorded a 10-yard reception in the first quarter for his first career receiving touchdown in the 23–20 overtime loss.
 In the next game against the Pittsburgh Steelers, Fournette posted an impressive performance with 181 rushing yards, including a Jaguars franchise-record 90-yard run in the fourth quarter, and two touchdowns during the 30–9 road victory.
 The following week against the Los Angeles Rams, Fournette had 21 carries for 130 yards, including a 75-yard touchdown run on the Jaguars' first play from scrimmage.
-He left the eventual 27–17 loss during the fourth quarter with a minor ankle injury.
+He left the eventual 27–17 loss in the fourth quarter with a minor ankle injury.
 Because of the ankle injury, he was ruled out for Week 7.
 Following a bye week, more trouble arose as Fournette was declared inactive for Week 9 against the Cincinnati Bengals as he violated team rules.

 Fournette finished his rookie year with 268 carries for 1,040 yards and nine touchdowns to go along with 36 receptions for 302 yards and a touchdown.
 He was ranked 58th by his peers on the NFL Top 100 Players of 2018.

 The Jaguars finished the 2017 season atop the AFC South with a 10–6 record.
-In the Wild Card Round against the Buffalo Bills, Fournette struggled, rushing for 57 yards on 21 carries as the Jaguars won 10–3.
+During the Wild Card Round against the Buffalo Bills, Fournette struggled, rushing for 57 yards on 21 carries as the Jaguars won 10–3.
 In the Divisional Round against the Steelers, he briefly left the game with an ankle injury, but returned and finished with 109 yards and three touchdowns as the Jaguars won 45–42.
 During the AFC Championship Game against the New England Patriots, Fournette ran for 76 yards and a touchdown in the 24–20 road loss.